It was 7.45pm and my Aegean Airlines flight finally landed in Thira, Santorini.

-So it seemed, or has always been marketed to be.
+So it seems, or has always been marketed to be.

 Fortunately, it was winter in Santorini, which means very little crowds.

-Over the next few days, I was to:
+Over the next few days in Santorini, I was to:

 - Have good meals and Greek snacks

-- Feel welcomed by the warmth and hospitality of Greek shop-owners, restaurant-owners and my hotel people (review here)
+- Feel welcomed by the warmth and hospitality of Greek shop-owners, restaurant-owners and my hotel people (read my hotel review here)

-- Meet and explore Santorini with another solo traveller, who also happens to be a designer
+- Make friends with another solo traveller, who also happens to be a designer

-- Visit museums including a wine museum and taste different Santorini wines
+- Visit museums including a wine museum, and taste different Santorini wines on an afternoon

 - Experience different weathers of Santorini, from gloomy rainy mornings to perfect sunny days

-- Sit and take in the quiet air and mesmerizing beauty of the caldera, with barely no one else on the roads
+- Sit and take in the quiet air and mesmerizing beauty of the caldera, with barely anyone else on the roads

 - Take a walk to another village with no one walking along the road like me